TimexStudio/CodeIgniter-3.0.0-ORM-Twig/README.md

-# first-CI-3
-first CI 3 using orm and template engine twig
+# CodeIgniter 3.0.0 with ORM and Twig

 Clone or Download Extract it into your web server's www folder.
 Browse to /index.php/welcome.
 You should see CodeIgniter Welcome Page.